EMDR Treats Acute Stress Symptoms caused by Critical Incidents.

 EMDR therapy can reduce acute stress symptoms that occur after a critical incident.
 After an incident like the death of a loved one, or a sexual assault, you might feel like your nervous system is wired.
 Hormones are flooding your body.
 This feeling can sometimes go on for several days.

-Group EMDR for Ongoing Traumatic Stress:
+Hire our Team for Group EMDR at Your Workplace for Staff’s Ongoing Traumatic Stress:

-Recently our Trauma Recovery Network as part of HAP ( Humanitarian Assistance Program) has rolled out EMDR group work for disasters, war and critical incidents.
+Recently our Trauma Recovery Network, as part of HAP ( Humanitarian Assistance Program), has rolled out EMDR group work for disasters, war and critical incidents.

 See Group EMDR for Ongoing Traumatic Stress during and after a critical incident for hire.